geerlingguy/ansible-role-kubernetes/README.md

     kubernetes_packages:
       - name: kubelet
         state: present
+      - name: kubectl
+        state: present
       - name: kubeadm
         state: present
       - name: kubernetes-cni
         state: present

 Kubernetes packages to be installed on the server.
 You can either provide a list of package names, or set `name` and `state` to have more control over whether the package is `present`, `absent`, `latest`, etc.

+    kubernetes_version: '1.11'
+    kubernetes_version_rhel_package: '1.11.3'

+The minor version of Kubernetes to install.
+The plain `kubernetes_version` is used to pin an apt package version on Debian, and as the Kubernetes version passed into the `kubeadm init` command (see `kubernetes_version_kubeadm`).
+The `kubernetes_version_rhel_package` variable must be a specific Kubernetes release, and is used to pin the version on Red Hat / CentOS servers.

     kubernetes_role: master